xiaoyang-sde/knowledge-base/docs/database-system-concepts/01-relational-languages.md

 CREATE VIEW view_name(column_1, column_2, ...)
 AS query_expression;
 ```

-If a view meets the following conditions, it supports tthe `UPDATE`, `INSERT`, and `DELETE` operations.
+If a view meets the following conditions, it supports the `UPDATE`, `INSERT`, and `DELETE` operations.

 - The `FROM` clause has only one database relation.
 - The `SELECT` clause contains only attribute names of the relation and does not have any expressions, aggregates, or distinct specification.